MrBrunotte/worldofshape/README.md

 _**Checkout** page:_

 * Test that the **Change Order** button redirects the user back to the cart.
+* Test that the **Checkout** button redirects the user to the programs page if cart is empty.
 * Test that the user is able to inserts "Payment Details" and "Card Details" properly.
 * Test that the payment works and that the user is redirected to the homepage and a message is shown saying: _**"You have successfully paid"**_
 * Test that the if something with the payment is wrong the message _**"We Were Unable To Take Payment With That Card!"**_ will be displayed and the user is redirected to the checkout page.